google/s2geometry/doc/intro.md

   double height() const;

   // Return the cap radius.
 (This method is relatively expensive since only
-  // the cap height is stored, and may yield a slightly different result than
+  // the cap height is stored internally, and may yield a slightly different
-  // the value passed to the (center, radius) constructor.)
+  // result than the value passed to the (center, radius) constructor.)
   S1Angle GetRadius() const;

   // Return the area of the cap. double GetArea() const;

-  // Return the true centroid of the cap multiplied by its surface area
+  // Return the true centroid of the cap multiplied by its surface area.
-  // (see s2.h for details on centroids).
-The result lies on the ray from
-  // the origin through the cap's center, but it is not unit length.
 Note
   // that if you just want the "surface centroid", i.e. the normalized result,
   // then it is much simpler just to call center().
   //
   // The reason for multiplying the result by the cap area is to make it
   // easier to compute the centroid of more complicated shapes.
-The centroid
-  // of a union of disjoint regions can be computed simply by adding their
-  // GetCentroid() results.
-Caveat: for caps that contain a single point
-  // (i.e., zero radius), this method always returns the origin (0, 0, 0).
-  // This is because shapes with no area don't affect the centroid of a
-  // union whose total area is positive.
   S2Point GetCentroid() const;

   // We allow negative heights (to represent empty caps) but heights are